IN THE GARDEN // Creating a Kitchen Garden

 The look you love

 Personally I'm a big believer in aesthetics.
 I love to hang out in beautiful spaces, and if I make my garden attractive, I want to be there more and as such my plants will benefit from my time and attention.
 So work out what looks you love.
-Visit your local library and rummage through gardening books and magazines, dive into the depths of Pinterest and build your vision for your dream garden... then create it.
+Visit your local library (when it's open!) and rummage through gardening books and magazines.
+Dive into the depths of Pinterest and build your vision for your dream garden... then create it.
 Beauty should be tempered though by practicality, affordability and most importantly sustainability.